operator-framework/olm-docs/content/en/docs/advanced-tasks/updating-an-operator.md

 ---
-title: "Updating an operator with OLM"
+title: "Receiving updates to your installed operator"
 weight: 2
+description: >
+  When an operator you installed has a newer version in the CatalogSource you installed it from, the CatalogSource needs to be updated to receive the new version of the operator in your cluster.
 ---

-When an operator is installed from a catalog such as [quay.io/operator-framework/upstream-community-operator](https://quay.io/repository/operator-framework/upstream-community-operators), updated versions of one of more operators are pushed to the container image by rebuilding the catalog.
-If you have an older image of the catalog in your cluster, it needs to be updated.
+For example, when an operator is installed from a catalog such as the [upstream-community-operators](https://quay.io/repository/operator-framework/upstream-community-operators) catalog that comes shipped with OLM, and there is a newer version of the operator in that catalog, the newer version of the operator can be made available on cluster by rebuilding the catalog.

-You can get the updates to your operators by fetching the latest release of the catalog's container image.
+I.e, you can get the updates to your operators by fetching the latest release of the catalog's container image.

 If the image used to build the `Catalogsource` uses a versioned tag, update the tag version of the image to fetch updates to operators in the `Catalogsource`.